PHYS3888/Tutorial_ComplexNetworks/README.md

 Starting an analysis with a comprehensive visualization can help identify any issues with the data, and can motivate the most suitable types of analysis to perform on it.

 Let's start with plotting the adjacency matrix as an image, using the `imagesc` function.
-Take a look inside the `PlotAdjacencyMatrix.m` function to see the simple set of commands to generate this plot:
+Take a look inside the `PlotAdjacencyMatrix` function to see the simple set of commands to generate this plot:
 ```matlab
 PlotAdjacencyMatrix(adjMatrix)
 ```

-This is the adjacency matrix representation of the _C. elegans_ connectome, where every neuron is a row (and a column), and edges represent the complex connectivity patterns between pairs of neurons.
+This is the adjacency matrix representation of the _C. elegans_ connectome, where every neuron is a row (and a column), and edges are shown white.
+The plot reveals complex connectivity patterns between pairs of neurons in _C. elegans_.

 #### Plotting a sorted adjacency matrix

-In their paper, Arnatkeviciute et al. plotted the same data in Figure 1A, shown here:
+In their 2018 paper, Arnatkeviciute plotted the same data in Figure 1A, shown here:

 ![Arnatkeviciute et al.](figs/Arnatkeviciute.png)